DenisFerrero/Node_Socket_test/README.md

 # Node_Socket_test

-Project that'll test the use of SocketIO lib between front and backend using [NodeJS](https://nodejs.org/en/) and the connection to a Database using [Sequelize](https://sequelize.org/)
+Project that'll test the use of SocketIO lib between front and backend using [NodeJS](https://nodejs.org/en/) and the connection to a Database using [Sequelize](https://sequelize.org/) to [SQLite](https://www.sqlite.org/index.html)

 # Used library